domichel/fvwm-xdg-menu/README.md

 When done, a patch for inclusion into fvwm will be done.

+DONE:
+ - The main squeleton of the menu.
+ - Some addtional categories are included with a mechanism to include them into the menu.
+If a desktop file contain 2 main categories and 1 additional category, the program will appear 2 times.

+TODO to reach the holly goal:
+ - Add the remaining additional categories.
+ - Find a way to deal with AudioVideo;Audio; and AudioVideo;Video; as we don't want any single Audio and Viedo application to also appear in AudioVideo.

 You may have to symlink applications.menu to fvwm-applications.menu in /etc/xdg/menus: